MakerSpaceLeiden/AccesSystem/Master/README.md

 1) optional - create environment.

-Option - create a virtual environment to separate this from all other python code and library installs
+Option - create a virtual environment to separate this from all other python code and library installs; and not needing any root powers:

    python3 -mvenv venv
    source venv/bin/activate